How efficient are Bundy clocks in the modern workplace?

 Is the Bundy clock still useful in the digital era?

 While the original iteration of the Bundy clock revolutionized timekeeping and attendance management, it has outlived its usefulness.
-With new methods of conducting business and the rise of remote employment, a traditional Bundy clock is no longer necessary.
+With new methods of conducting business and the rise of remote employment, a traditional Bundy time clock is no longer necessary.

 Moreover, workers no longer need to physically report to an office to get their work done.
 There are also remote employees who work either in the field or from home.
 This means that tracking employee work hours now comes in various forms.
 The same goes for monitoring what tasks your employees are doing at certain points in the workday.

 While the Bundy clock and time clock punches were highly efficient in the 1880s, there are more advanced systems at present.
-In fact, there are countless recorders and other methods of remote time tracking that companies use today.
+In fact, there are countless time recorders and other methods of remote time tracking systems that companies use today.

-Gone are the days where employees had to go to one location to physically insert a paper recorder onto a clock card machine.
+Gone are the days when employees had to go to one location to physically insert a paper recorder onto a clock card machine.
 Now, employees merely have to log in to a web Bundy or time clock app to start their shift.

 The rise of the web Bundy